bphd/PodMan-OSX/helm/INSTALL-QEMU-AND-GPU-IOMMU.md

-# Install macOS Docker Virtualization
+# Install macOS PodMan Virtualization
 ## Setup
-This walks through setting up QEMU virtualization for running macOS in Docker & Kubernetes
+This walks through setting up QEMU virtualization for running macOS in PodMan & Kubernetes

 Please note, this guide assumes the host operation system is running Centos 7 (or ClearOS 7 more specifically).
 These commands can mostly be transferred to other distros, but there are a few areas that need commands (i.e. updating )